OkotieAsiekunmoritse/OkotieAsiekunmoritse/README.md

 - ### 🔧 Practiced Projects
 - Hosting a static website on blob
-- Writing scripts on bash and powershell for creating Resource groups, Virtual Machines, Virtual Networks, Subnets, Security Groups, Linux Images, Windows Images
+- Writing scripts on bash and powershell for creating Resource groups, Virtual Machines, Virtual Networks, Subnets, Security Groups, Linux Images, Windows Images for Linux and windows machines on Azure
+- Writing scripts on bash for creating EC2 instances, VMs, Subnets, Security Groups, Linux Images for Linux maxhines on AWS
 - Pushing and pulling sample projects on my local environment to my github and vice versa

 ---